Caryatids of Erechtheion – the most Beautiful of all Columns

 A Caryatid is a name given to a column which is in the form of a standing female figure.
-The most famous Caryatid is part of the Erechtheion on the Acropolis of Athens.
+The most famous Caryatids are from the Erechtheion on the Acropolis of Athens.
 The Erechtheion is a marble temple building in the Ionic order and was considered the most sacred part of the Acropolis.

-Initially, there were six maiden statues, today at the site you can only see five as one of the Caryatids was removed by Lord Elgin in 1801 and is today located in the British Museum.
-The Caryatids at the Erechtheum on the Acropolis of Athens are copies, as the five remaining originals are in The Acropolis Museum for their protection, conservation and restoration.
+Initially, there were six maiden statues, today at the site you can only see five.
+One of the Caryatids was removed by Lord Elgin in 1801 and is today located in the British Museum.
+The Caryatids at the Erechtheum on the Acropolis of Athens are copies, as the five remaining originals are in the Acropolis Museum for their protection, conservation, and restoration.

-The Caryatids of Erechtheum where sculptured from Pentelic marble.
+The Caryatids of Erechtheum were sculptured from Pentelic marble.
 They wear a peplos pinned on each shoulder.
-The hair of the Korai (maidens) is braided and falls in as a thick rope down her back.
+The hair of the Korai (maidens) is braided and falls in like a thick rope down her back.
 They carry the architectural capital like a basket on her head.
-The weight she bears is taken on the right leg, and the other leg is bent forward with the drapery moulded to it.
+The weight she bears is taken on the right leg, and the other leg is bent forward with the drapery molded to it.

 Below is a painting titled “The Prostasis (portico) of the Caryatids on the Erechtheion” painted in 1877 by Werner Carl-Friedrich (1808 – 1894).
-This painting was painted after the liberation of Greece from the Ottoman Empire when one of the first tasks the new Greek State undertook was to clear the Turkish dwellings from the Acropolis hill and reveal the classical monuments of antiquity.
-This is an early modern view of the Caryatids of Erechtheum following the restoration of the site without modern additions.
+This painting was made after the liberation of Greece from the Ottoman Empire.
+The first tasks the new Greek State undertook was to clear the Turkish dwellings from the Acropolis hill and reveal the classical monuments of antiquity.
+This depiction is an early modern view of the Caryatids of Erechtheum following the restoration of the site without all the later additions.

-Today the original Caryatids of Erechtheum are not at the Temple on the Acropolis; they are in The Acropolis Museum for their protection, conservation and restoration.
-Other Ancient Greek masterpieces include:
+Today the original Caryatids of Erechtheum are not at the Temple on the Acropolis; they are in the Acropolis Museum for their protection, conservation, and restoration.

 Caryatids of Erechtheion